mech/Notes/Design (Product)/User Interaction.md

 Interaction design (IxD) focuses on user behaviors and motivations.
 IxD asks WHY and WHAT the user is trying to accomplish, regardless of whether your solution or a competitors' exists.

+> The UI Layer is the Experimentation Layer

+---

 > Most enterprise software looks like a cheap 70's prom suit - muted blues and greys everywhere.

 * [**Design of Slack**](https://medium.com/@awilkinson/slack-s-2-8-billion-dollar-secret-sauce-5c5ec7117908)